serge-sedelnikov/ipa_dashboard_tool/README.md

 The `ScheduleJob` class is using `node-schedule` to execute jobs on desired time intervals using CRON string format (see below in schedule job sample.

 The `job-runner` calls `run()` method for this type of jobs, the `run()` method instantiates the scheduler and runs the method `onSchedule()` in desired schedule.
 The desired schedule is defined and returned in the method `getSchedule()` which should be implemented in child classes.

+## mqtt-job.js

+The `MqttMessageJob` executes every time the MQTT message is broadcasted to the topics it subscribed to.
+It uses `mqtt` module to connect to the MQTT broker and subscribe to the list of topics.

+On `run()` method call by `job-runner` it establish the MQTT connection and subscribed for topics.
+AWhen message arrives, the `onMessage(topic, message)` method is called.

 # Samples